Day 3 – Day Trip to Capri: Best Things to Do with or without Kids

 Ideal for families: The calm waters and stunning scenery make it a great choice for families with young children.

-How to Get to Marina Piccola
+How to Get to Marina Piccola from Anacapri:

 Baby stroller alert: Since there were many stairs, we had to leave our stroller behind.
 Fortunately, a public restroom and changing area were located next to the bus stop, where a helpful attendant allowed us to store our stroller safely while we enjoyed the beach.